smartlook/smartlook.github.io/_docs/sdk/flutter.md

 ### Start Smartlook

-To start recording, call the following as eraly as possible in the app life cycle (e.g., when initializing your app state):
+To start recording, call the following as early as possible in the app lifecycle (e.g., when initializing your app state):

 ```dart
 Smartlook.setupAndStartRecording('YOUR_API_KEY');